marcorudolphflex/tidy3d/docs/index.rst

            tidy3d configure --apikey=XXX

-        And enter your API key when prompted.

-        For more detailed installation instructions, see `this page <./install.html>`_.
+        For more detailed installation instructions, see `this page <./install.html>`_, and refer to :doc:`configuration/index` if you would like to fine-tune your settings.

     .. group-tab:: On Windows |:window:|